 Stock Option Awards and Grant Practices.
 Based on market practice and our objective to align executives' interest with those of our stockholders, we currently use stock options awards as the primary form of long-term incentive compensation for executives and other employees.
-In fiscal year 2012, the Committee implemented a policy of an annual broad based grant of stock option awards to our executive officers and other employees, with the grant typically occurring during May, the first month of our fiscal year.
+In fiscal year 2012, the Committee implemented a policy of a routine annual broad-based grant of stock option awards to our executive officers and other employees, with the grant typically occurring during the first week of May, the first month of our fiscal year.
 The grant date of such annual award and of other grants (i.e., for new hires) is either on the date the Committee approves the grants or on a pre-selected later date, such as a future hire date.
-In determining the size and types of equity grants to executive officers, the Committee considered, among other things, comparative industry data provided by its compensation consultant, our outstanding shares at the time of grant, the number and type of equity awards granted to such individuals in prior years, the equity available under our long-term incentive plan and desirable run rate and aggregate usage in the future, each executive officer's ownership in our company, our corporate performance, and each executive officer's individual performance, role and responsibilities.
+In determining the size and types of equity grants to executive officers, the Committee considers, among other things, comparative industry data provided by the Company's compensation consultant, our outstanding shares at the time of grant, the number and type of equity awards granted to such individuals in prior years, the equity available under our long-term incentive plan and desirable run rate and aggregate estimated equity usage in the future, each executive officer's ownership in our Company, our corporate performance, and each executive officer's individual performance, role and responsibilities.

 The Committee exercises discretion in determining the information it considers, as well as any weighting of particular information, in determining the equity awards.
 The determination of equity awards is made by the Compensation Committee after evaluating the information and areas of consideration described above in their totality.
+For fiscal year 2013, our annual broad-based stock option grant was approved by the Compensation Committee on May 4, 2012.